What is a Resolution?

 I recommend a regular Yoga Nidra practice to get in touch with your subconscious so your conscious and subconscious mind can become aligned.
 This helps us make sure our actions match the ones we imagine our best self doing.

-We have decided our word of the year for 2020 is love.
+We have decided our word of the year for 2021 is community.

 A fun LOVE mediation you can repeat: